pymc-devs/pymc-examples/myst_nbs/case_studies/conditional-autoregressive-model.myst.md

 +++

-## PyMC3 implementation using Sparse Matrix
+## PyMC implementation using Sparse Matrix

 Note that in the node $\phi \sim \mathcal{N}(0, [D_\tau (I - \alpha B)]^{-1})$, we are computing the log-likelihood for a multivariate Gaussian distribution, which might not scale well in high-dimensions.
 We can take advantage of the fact that the covariance matrix here $[D_\tau (I - \alpha B)]^{-1}$ is **sparse**, and there are faster ways to compute its log-likelihood.